-NASA participates in joint ventures with the French agency, Centre National d'Etudes Spatiales (CNES) on space-based observations and measurements of surface topography, soil moisture, sea surface height, etc. This is accomplished under the NASA research, development, testing, and evaluation assignment in this band and through utilization of CNES furnished data for systems allocated internationally in this band.
+NASA participates in joint ventures with the French agency, Centre National d'Etudes Spatiales (CNES) on space-based observations and measurements of surface topography, soil moisture, sea surface height, etc. This is accomplished through utilization of CNES furnished data for systems allocated internationally in this band.